bokeh/bokeh/sphinx/source/docs/first_steps/installation.rst

 ------------------------------------

 The easiest way to install Bokeh is using ``conda``.
-Conda is part of the `Anaconda Python Distribution`_, which was designed with scientific and data analysis applications like Bokeh in mind.
+Conda is part of the `Anaconda Python Distribution`_, which is designed with scientific and data analysis applications like Bokeh in mind.

 If you use Anaconda on your system, installing with ``conda`` is the recommended